-The research project related to Japanese art should have clear objectives and plans to achieve its goal.
-The project should necessitate travel to Japan in order to carry out research, gather materials, etc., intensively, over a short period of time.
+The research project related to Japanese visual arts should have clear objectives and plans to achieve its goal.
+The project should necessitate travel to Japan in order to carry out research intensively, over a short period of time.
 The main target area is contemporary Japanese art.
-Priority will be given to projects that include in its proposals, plans for research results to be shared widely among the overseas public through the implementation of exhibits or the publication of books.
+Priority will be given to projects that include in its proposals, plans for research results to be shared widely among the overseas public through the implementation of exhibitions or the publication of books.

-Individuals who conduct the activities stipulated in “Eligible Area and Activities” living in a country outside of Japan (curator, researcher, coordinator, educator, conservator, etc.).
+Individuals who conduct the activities stipulated in "Eligible Area and Activities" living in a country outside of Japan (curators, researchers, educators, conservators, etc.).
 All of the following criteria must be met:

 (2) Applicants must be in good health both physically and mentally.